-Resources for Wildfire Recovery are limited to Net Working Capital carried over from FY 2023-24 and unspent Municipal Wildfire Assistance program grant funds through Business Oregon that will be carried forward.
+Resources for Santiam Wildfire Recovery Program are limited to Net Working Capital carried over from FY 2023-24 and unspent Municipal Wildfire Assistance Program grant funds through Business Oregon that will be carried forward.

-Administrative functions are now being performed by the Community Services Director in the CS Administrative Program, therefore there are no staffing costs tied to wildfire recovery.
+Administrative functions are now being performed by the Community Services Director in the Community Services Administrative Program, therefore there are no staffing costs tied to Santiam Wildfire Recovery Program.